 “Someday I’m going to be old and gray and so are you and we stayed our whole lives here in this one place where nothing changes and nobody does anything different than what they did the day before.”

 And I thought that maybe I should take offense to that, but then I thought, well she’s right.
 And the people who live here, the people who stay, that’s exactly the way we want it.

 So she up and disappeared, and I don’t know if she told him she was going to leave or not but she sure didn’t tell anyone else.
 She was just gone one day and left him sitting there on his couch looking like a sad dog and not doing anything, not even going down to the café to write.
 And we tried to cheer him up, but nothing would.
 It’s not like any of us knew what to say.

 I’ve been married thirty years to the same woman who is happy as long as she can watch her shows at night and as long as there is food in the refrigerator and I think maybe that’s the difference.
-We’re simple here and we don’t need much to be happy but as the world gets more complicated so does everyone else.
-They want more, you know, the younger generation.
-They see what the world out there is doing and they’re not content just to be.
-The way it was before, you were happy if you had a job and three meals and maybe a little money tucked away for rainy days and if you were lucky you could take a vacation every couple of years.
-You know, down to Las Vegas maybe, or if you were really well off on a cruise or something, or to Europe.
+We’re simple here and we don’t need much to be happy.
+But as the world gets more complicated so does everyone in it.
+They want more, you know.
+The people in younger generations want to live big lives.
+They see what the world out there is doing and they’re not content just to be content with what they have.
+The way it was before?
+You were happy if you had a job and three meals, and maybe a little money tucked away for rainy days.
+And if you were lucky you could take a vacation every couple of years.
+You know, down to Vegas maybe, or if you were really well off a cruise or something.
+Or to Europe or on a safari in Africa.
 But then you would come home and keep on the way you had been keeping on.

 But we all grow old and I guess that scares some people more than others.
 So she’s gone now doing something different with her life.
 Hopefully what she wants to be doing, because Douglas, he sure as hell isn’t doing much.
 Just sits at home with that sad dog look hoping that maybe one day she’ll come back to him.